lexisother/frenyard/README.md

 - [![Go Reference](https://pkg.go.dev/badge/github.com/lexisother/frenyard.svg)](https://pkg.go.dev/github.com/lexisother/frenyard)
 - Hand crafted documentation coming eventually.

+## Environment variables

+Frenyard looks for certain environment variables as input to some internal functions.

+### `FRENYARD_SCALE`

+A float that directly decides the scale of the window, no calculation is done.

+### `FRENYARD_EXPR_MACOS_FIX`

+Enables some experimental fixes regarding scaling bugs on macOS.
+Can be used in tandem with `FRENYARD_SCALE` to debug said scaling issues.

 ## Examples

 Below is a list of examples and other projects using Frenyard.
 Please submit